How to import TBX files into Trados Translation Memory (TMX)

 Open ApSIC Xbench, click Project – New – Add – then choose TBX glossary as follow:

-then click Next, Select the TBX file, click Next, then comes to the Properties Panel.
+then click Next, Select the TBX file, click Next, then come to the Properties Panel.
+Moreover, it is important to consider that translation memory file format can be different.

 Only select Key Terms and the other keep default,